emtilt/ph410s21/_homework/hw6.md

 1. Find the potential $V(x,y,z)$ at all points in this pipe.
 2. Sketch the E-field lines and equipotential contours inside the pipe.
 3. State in words what the boundary condition on the bottom wall means - what does it tell you?
-Is the left wall a conductor?
+Is the bottom wall a conductor?
 (Bonus of one half-point: What physical situation would produce such a boundary condition?
 That is, how would an experimentalist arrange things so as to guarantee that $\partial V/\partial y=0$  on the 4th side?)
 3. Find the charge density $\sigma(x=0,y,z)$ everywhere on the left conducting wall ($x=0$).